open-telemetry/opentelemetry-java-instrumentation/docs/logger-mdc-instrumentation.md

   (same as `TracingContextUtils.getCurrentSpan().getContext().getSpanIdAsHexString()`);
 - `sampled` - a boolean flag marking whether the current span is sampled or not (same as `TracingContextUtils.getCurrentSpan().getContext().isSampled()`).
-  This flag is only added when `sampled` is `true`, for non-sampled spans MDC does not contain it at all.

 Those three pieces of information can be included in log statements produced by the logging library by specifying them in the pattern/format.
 Example for Spring Boot configuration (which uses logback):